Danilo Teixeira

-Danilo Martins Teixeira (born December 2, 1983 in São Paulo) is a Brazilian footballer who currently plays for the Colombian club Llaneros F.C.
+Danilo Martins Teixeira (born December 2, 1983) is a Brazilian footballer who currently plays for the Colombian club Llaneros F.C.

 Career

 Brazil

 Teixeira was part of the youth squad at the famed Brazilian team Santos, Uberaba Sport Clube and Clube Atlético Juventus.
 He subsequently played for both Itumbiara and Cabofriense.
 He was the leading goalscorer in the Campeonato Paulista Série A2 in 2009 playing for Ferroviária.

 United States

 Teixeira signed Miami FC in the USSF Division 2 Professional League in 2010, as a result of his professional relationship with Traffic Sports, which owns the American club.
 He made his debut for the team on August 7, 2010 in a 1–1 tie with the Puerto Rico Islanders.

 South Korea

 In 2011, Teixeira has signed for Ulsan Hyundai Mipo Dockyard in the National League, the second division of South Korean football league system.
 He became the league top goalscorer in the season with 10 goals.